How to Thrive Under Authority

 15- At the end of the ten days they looked healthier and better nourished than any of the young men who ate the royal food.

-Be faithful with opportunities you do have and don't worry about the opportunities that aren't there.
+Be faithful with the opportunities you do have, and don't worry about the opportunities that aren't there.

 14- When Arioch, the commander of the king's guard, had gone out to put to death the wise men of Babylon, Daniel spoke to him with wisdom and tact.

 15- He asked the king's officer, "Why did the king issue such a harsh decree?"
 Arioch then explained the matter to Daniel.